Finding Legal Help

 - the offense was committed while in prison.

-Things that can make the punishment less severe, including:
+These are facts of the case that can make the punishment less severe, including:

 - whether the offender was exceptionally cooperative with law enforcement;